Treats and helps prevent the flu (influenza type A and B).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have lung disease (especially asthma or chronic obstructive pulmonary disease (COPD)).
+- Make sure your doctor knows if you are pregnant or breastfeeding or if you have heart disease, lung disease (such as asthma or COPD), or a history of seizures or mental illness.

-- This medicine does not take the place of a yearly flu vaccine.
+- This medicine does not take the place of a yearly flu shot.
+It will not keep you from getting a bacterial infection that causes flu-like symptoms.

 Possible Side Effects While Using This Medicine